Participants at Karura Forest During the Rooted and Rising Convening in Nairobi.

 Introduction

-In March 2026, Nobel Women’s Initiative (NWI) will convene Rooted & Rising in Nairobi, Kenya.
-This will be a global feminist gathering dedicated to climate justice, environmental protection, and peace.
+In March 2026, Nobel Women’s Initiative (NWI) convened Rooted & Rising in Nairobi, Kenya.
+This was a global feminist gathering dedicated to climate justice, environmental protection, and peace.

-The convening will honor the life and legacy of Professor Wangari Maathai, Nobel Peace Prize laureate, environmentalist, and founding member of NWI, whose work showed the world that environmental justice, women’s leadership, and peace are deeply interconnected.
+The convening honored the life and legacy of Professor Wangari Maathai, Nobel Peace Prize laureate, environmentalist, and founding member of NWI, whose work showed the world that environmental justice, women’s leadership, and peace are deeply interconnected.

-The convening will bring together alumni of NWI’s flagship Sister-to-Sister program, alongside partners, Nobel Peace Prize laureates, and women leaders, to build networks and solidarity, and to strengthen feminist movements at a moment when women’s rights, climate justice, and peace work are increasingly under attack worldwide.
+The convening brought together alumni of NWI’s flagship Sister-to-Sister program, alongside partners, Nobel Peace Prize laureates, and women leaders, to build networks and solidarity, and to strengthen feminist movements at a moment when women’s rights, climate justice, and peace work are increasingly under attack worldwide.

-The convening will also mark the 20th anniversary of the founding of Nobel Women’s Initiative, returning to Nairobi—the city where the idea for NWI was first born during a gathering of its co-founders, Jody Williams, Shirin Ebadi, and Wangari Maathai.
+The convening also marked the 20th anniversary of the founding of Nobel Women’s Initiative, returning to Nairobi—the city where the idea for NWI was first born during a gathering of its co-founders, Jody Williams, Shirin Ebadi, and Wangari Maathai.

 Rooted & Rising

-Rooted & Rising will be a celebration, a circle of learning, and a launchpad for collective action.
+Rooted & Rising was a celebration, a circle of learning, and a launchpad for collective action.
 The convening will strengthen feminist climate justice networks and leadership, while creating space for reflection, movement-building, and shared strategy among Sister-to-Sister alumni, women leaders, grassroots activists, philanthropists and laureates from across regions.

 Feminist Leadership and Climate Justice